SAP-samples/teched2023-XP185v/exercises/ex0/README.md

    Navigate in the  BTP Cockpit to **Trial HOME --> your initial subaccount (e.g. trial) --> Security --> Trust Configuration**

    Check if the Custom Identity Provider for applications is configured.
-If not, then go back to the preparations and follow the blog [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.
+If not, then go back to the preparations and follow the blog post [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.

   <br><img src="/exercises/ex0/images/TrustConfig.png" width="70%">